Tencent/fast-causal-inference/README.md

 3. Data simulation frameworks such as bootstrap/permutation are being developed to solve the problem of variance estimation without a displayed solution

 #### Project application:
-Already supported multiple businesses within WeChat, such as WeChat video account, WeChat Souyisou, etc.
+Already supported multiple businesses within WeChat, such as WeChat-Video-Account, WeChat-Search, etc.

 #### Project open source address
 github: https://github.com/Tencent/fast-causal-inference